Jetup13/Emulationstation-OGA-Theme-Gallery/README.md

 # Emulationstation-OGA-Theme-Gallery
-Emulationstation theme gallery that links to themes that are compatible on small screen devices such as OGA, RGB10, RK2020, RG351p/m, and RG351v.
+Emulationstation theme gallery that links to themes that are compatible on small screen devices such as OGA, OGS, Gameforce Chi, RGB10, RGB10MAX, RK2020, RG351p/m, and RG351v.

 Make sure to check out the [wiki](https://github.com/Jetup13/Emulationstation-OGA-Theme-Gallery/wiki/FAQ)